Making Sense of Universal Links

 In both cases, other third party tools may wrap URLs you are using that would otherwise behave as Universal Links.
 This breaks the functionality and defeats the purpose of using Universal Links.
 There are a variety of solutions to this, from turning off click measurement, to employing a specialty consultant to help navigate the complexity.

 Issue #3: Phantom Banner Syndrome.
-For some reason, Apple could randomly inject a banner ad onto your site in Safari when Universal Links is implemented.
+For some reason, Apple may randomly inject a banner ad onto your site in Safari when Universal Links are implemented.
 There is no way to control this, customize it, or measure it.
 It’s a strange feature that Apple introduced with Universal Links and has confused the market quite a bit.
 Most customers just choose to ignore this, as it is only displayed in a few cases, while a click on Apple Universal Links would normally take the user to your app and not your website.

 Issue #4: General Performance Instability.
-Starting with iOS 11, many apps have noticed that Universal Links do not always perform the same way.
-Assuming you’ve setup Universal Links on your regular URLs or on the URLs you use for your attribution provider, you can test this by doing the following:
+Starting with iOS 11, many app developers have noticed that Universal Links do not always perform the same way.
+Assuming you’ve set up Universal Links on your regular URLs or on the URLs you use for your attribution provider, you can test this by doing the following: